 Regulatory changes for Canada crypto exchanges

-The Ontario Securities Commission is enforcing new regulations on crypto exchanges, including popular Canadian exchange Newton.
+The Ontario Securities Commission is enforcing new regulations on crypto exchanges, including the popular Canadian exchange Newton.

-The trading questionnaire will collect information about user's knowledge on crypto investing, their financial situation and their risk tolerance.
+The trading questionnaire will collect information about user's knowledge of crypto investing, their financial situation, and their risk tolerance.
 Users must complete the questionnaire to continue using their Newton account.

-The exchange will then use the risk tolerance dats to notify customers when their portfolio approaches a loss level they've indicated they're comfortable with.
+The exchange will then use the risk tolerance data to notify customers when their portfolio approaches a loss level they've indicated they're comfortable with.

-Finally, depending on the province of resident, users may see net buy limits imposed on their accounts for some digital assets.
+Finally, depending on the province of residence, users may see net buy limits imposed on their accounts for some digital assets.